 Happy to be a member of National Lipid Association (NLA).
 My involvement with NLA has generated a small contribution to the LipidSpin edition, May 2017.
 Thank you NLA and Dr. Paul Ziajka!

 Hypertension is a major public health concern.
 About 30% of Americans have elevated blood pressure.
-It is the main contributor to poor cardiovascular and renal outcomes, leading to heart failure, myocardial infarction, peripheral vascular disease, stroke, vascular dementia and chronic kidney disease.
+It is a main contributor to poor cardiovascular outcomes, leading to heart failure, myocardial infarction, peripheral vascular disease, stroke, vascular dementia and chronic kidney disease.

-Hypertension is commonly seen in various endocrine conditions primarily diabetes mellitus, but also in adrenal, thyroid, parathyroid and metabolic abnormalities.
+Hypertension is commonly seen in various endocrinological conditions such as diabetes mellitus, metabolic syndrome, adrenal, thyroid, parathyroid anomalies.

 Type 2 diabetes is prevalent and a common cause of other conditions such as kidney failure (nephropathy), nerve damage (neuropathy), eye disease (retinopathy), bone infection (osteomyelitis) and heart illness (coronary artery disease).
 It is primarily due to excessive body weight.
 So it is natural to look for medications that can help not only with glucose control but also targeting the root problem, obesity.